 In our house, the only cookies that are ever requested and eaten are Grandma Nancy’s chocolate chip cookies (and the macaroons from my last post).
-Grandma’s cookies are always the best but I’m continually on the search for a cookie that has something for everyone.
-A cookie that is allergy-friendly with nutrient dense ingredients.
-I think this cookie fits the bill.
+Grandma’s cookies are always the best but I’m always on the hunt for more options.

-Here is my version of chocolate chip almond butter cookies.
-They are flourless, made only with heart healthy almond butter and raw cacao powder.
-Dark chocolate chips are mixed into the batter, combined with a little vanilla and white vinegar.
+Here’s my version of chocolate chip almond butter cookies.
+They are flourless, made with almond butter and cocoa powder.
+Chocolate chips are mixed into the batter, combined with vanilla and vinegar.
 The small touch of vinegar brings out the natural flavors of the chocolate.
-And a little dark chocolate never hurt anyone.
-It actually has health benefits!

 If you try it, let me know how it works out.
-Happy Holidays sweet friends ❤️
+Happy Holidays ❤️

 Chocolate Chip Almond Butter Cookies

 Free from: Gluten, Dairy, Grain, Soy.
 Nut free option

 Makes about 20 large cookies

 - 1 cup smooth almond butter, no sugar added.
 For nut free option, see notes.

 - 1/4 cup cocoa powder

 - 1/2 cup + 1 tablespoon dark chocolate chips (I use Enjoy Life brand)